thingsboard/thingsboard.github.io/docs/pe/user-guide/ui/aliases.md

         title: 'In the "Tables" widgets bundle select the "Entities table" widget.
 Navigate to the "Entity alias" tab.
 Specify the "Asset search query" alias in the "Entity alias" field and add "name" and "type" data keys in the "Columns" section.
 Click "Add";'
     1:
         image: /images/user-guide/ui/alias/asset-search-query-3-pe.png
-        title: 'The Entities table widget that displays assets that have any relation to device “Compressor QA-32” with relation level 2 has been added.'
+        title: 'The Entities table widget that displays assets that have any relation to the device "Compressor QA-32" with relation level 2 has been added.'

 device-search-query-1:
     0:
         image: /images/user-guide/ui/alias/device-search-query-1-pe.png
-        title: 'In the “Add alias” dialog, enter the alias name, select the “Relations query” filter type, and select the entity type and choose an entity.
-Set direction to “From” and max relation level 3.'
+        title: 'In the "Add alias" dialog, enter the alias name, select the "Device search query" filter type, and select the entity type and choose an entity itself, the relationship with which you want to display.
+Set direction to "From" or "To" and max relation level and specify the device profile(s) by which the devices will be filtered.'

 device-search-query-2:
     0:
         image: /images/user-guide/ui/alias/device-search-query-2-pe.png
         title: 'In the "Tables" widgets bundle select the "Entities table" widget.
 Navigate to the "Entity alias" tab.
-Specify the "Device search query" alias in the "Entity alias" field and add data key(s) in the "Columns" section.
+Specify the "Device search query" alias in the "Entity alias" field and add "name", "type" and "temperature" data keys in the "Columns" section.
 Click "Add";'
     1:
         image: /images/user-guide/ui/alias/device-search-query-3-pe.png
-        title: 'The Entities table widget that displays devices that have any relation to asset “Building A” up to relation level 1 has been added.'
+        title: 'The Entities table widget that displays devices that have any relation to the asset “Building A” up to relation level 1 has been added.'

 entity-view-search-query-1:
     0:
         image: /images/user-guide/ui/alias/entity-view-search-query-1-pe.png
-        title: 'In the “Add alias” dialog, enter the alias name, select the “Relations query” filter type, and select the entity type and choose an entity.
-Set direction to “From” and max relation level 3.'
+        title: 'In the “Add alias” dialog, enter the alias name, select the "Entity view search query" filter type, and select the entity type and choose an entity itself, the relationship with which you want to display.
+Set direction to "From" or "To" and max relation level and specify the entity view type(s) by which entity views will be filtered'

 entity-view-search-query-2:
     0:
         image: /images/user-guide/ui/alias/entity-view-search-query-2-pe.png
         title: 'In the "Tables" widgets bundle select the "Entities table" widget.
 Navigate to the "Entity alias" tab.
-Specify the "Entity view search query" alias in the "Entity alias" field and add data key(s) in the "Columns" section.
+Specify the "Entity view search query" alias in the "Entity alias" field and add "name", "type" and "temperature" data keys in the "Columns" section.
 Click "Add";'
     1:
         image: /images/user-guide/ui/alias/entity-view-search-query-3-pe.png
-        title: 'The Entities table widget that displays entity views that have any relation to asset “Building A” up to relation level 1 has been added.'
+        title: 'The Entities table widget that displays entity views that have any relation to the asset "Building A" up to relation level 1 has been added.'

 edge-search-query-1:
     0:
         image: /images/user-guide/ui/alias/edge-search-query-1-pe.png
-        title: 'In the “Add alias” dialog, enter the alias name, select the “Relations query” filter type, and select the entity type and choose an entity.
-Set direction to “From” and max relation level 3.'
+        title: 'In the "Add alias" dialog, enter the alias name, select the "Edge search query" filter type, and select the entity type and an entity itself, the relationship with which you want to display.
+Set direction to "From" or "To" and max relation level and specify the edge type(s) by which the edges will be filtered.'

 edge-search-query-2:
     0:
         image: /images/user-guide/ui/alias/edge-search-query-2-pe.png
         title: 'In the "Tables" widgets bundle select the "Entities table" widget.
 Navigate to the "Entity alias" tab.
-Specify the "Api Usage State" alias in the "Entity alias" field and add data key(s) in the "Columns" section.
+Specify the "Edge search query" alias in the "Entity alias" field and add "name" and "type" data keys in the "Columns" section.
 Click "Add";'
     1:
         image: /images/user-guide/ui/alias/edge-search-query-3-pe.png
-        title: 'The Entities table widget that displays edges that have any relation to asset “Building A” up to relation level 1 has been added.'
+        title: 'The Entities table widget that displays edges that have any relation to the asset "Building A" up to relation level 1 has been added.'

 scheduler-events-1:
     0:
         image: /images/user-guide/ui/alias/scheduler-events-1-pe.png
-        title: 'In the "Add alias" dialog, enter the alias name, select the "Scheduler events" filter type, and select the entity.'
+        title: 'In the "Add alias" dialog, enter the alias name, select the "Scheduler events" filter type, and select the entity for which scheduler events will be displayed.'

 scheduler-events-2:
     0:
         image: /images/user-guide/ui/alias/scheduler-events-2-pe.png
         title: 'In the "Tables" widgets bundle select the "Entities table" widget.
 Navigate to the "Entity alias" tab.
-Specify the "Scheduler events" alias in the "Entity alias" field and add data key(s) in the "Columns" section.
+Specify the "Scheduler events" alias in the "Entity alias" field and add "name", "type" and "schedule" data keys in the "Columns" section.
 Click "Add";'
     1:
         image: /images/user-guide/ui/alias/scheduler-events-3-pe.png
-        title: 'The Entities table widget that displays scheduler events for the Compressor BC-10 device has been added.'
+        title: 'The Entities table widget that displays scheduler events for the "Compressor BC-10" device has been added.'

 ---